google/uis-rnn/CONTRIBUTING.md

 ## Overview

-We are NOT accepting contributions to this repository.
+We are **NOT** accepting contributions to this repository, since we are a very small team with limited resources.

 If you are interested in developing your own algorithm based on this library, please fork it.